Author: Scott Barker MB ChB, Dermatology Registrar, Waikato Hospital, Hamilton, New Zealand, 2005.

 Brain involvement by systemic mycoses has a particularly high mortality associated with it.
 Symptoms suggesting involvement of the brain include headaches, seizures and deficits in normal brain control over movement or sensation.
 These are assessed by CT or MRI brain scans and if suggestive, then may be followed up by biopsy of the brain.

-Meningitis (inflammation of the tissue surrounding the brain) can develop, particularly with candidiasis and cryptococcosis.
+Inflammation of the tissue surrounding the brain can develop, particularly with candidiasis and cryptococcosis.
 Symptoms usually include headache, stiff neck and irritability.